Activities are endless when visiting the village.

 You can fish off the quay or from the beach.
 Permits are required and can be obtained from our friendly Harbour Master.
 However crabbing is a pastime that has been part of village life and those visiting for hundreds of years.
 There are many specialists in this craft who are normally aged between 6 and 11 years old!

 Clovelly has an abundance of historical artefacts.
 The village Historical Society help many people who wish to enquire about their long lost ancestors.
 They also work to maintain and update the museums for future generations.
 Therefore the Society plays an important role in the history of the village.
 Experience the history or take Jana’s Village Tours.
 Jana is such a brilliant font of knowledge that you will find she brings its history back to life.
+She has great reviews on Trip Advisor.
 Tel: 07974 134701 or email: email@example.com

 Simply walking down and up the street gives you an amazing insight into the village and life today.
 You can also take a short walk from the Visitor Centre to Clovelly Court Gardens where Lucy Halliday, Head Gardener and her team are always busy at work.
 Experience a visit in these walled kitchen gardens, with beautiful Victorian glasshouses and herbaceous borders.
 Beside it lies the ancient parish church of All Saints, which dates from the 13th Century.